Hugh Bardulf: Under Richard and John

 In 1189, Hugh was one of only five sitting sheriffs who retained their office when Richard took the throne; the others included Geoffrey fitzPeter, William Briwerre, and Ranulf de Glanvill.
-However, in 1189, Bardulf did lose custody of Salisbury Castle, which he had held under Henry.
+However, in 1189, Bardulf lost custody of Salisbury Castle, which he had held under Henry.
 Henry had given Bardulf the manor and barony of Brampton in Devonshire, but when Richard took the throne, the king took back Brampton and gave Bardulf the manor of Hoo in Kent instead.

 Although Bardulf set out with the new King, Richard I on the Third Crusade, he turned back after a period in Messina, and returned to England.
 There, he was part of the administration during the Justiciarship of Hugh de Puiset, the Bishop of Durham, and William Longchamp, the Bishop of Ely.
 Longchamp gave him custody of Kenilworth Castle.
 Bardulf then was involved in the attempts of Walter de Coutances to remove Longchamp from office, which led to Longchamp excommunicating Bardulf.
 In 1193, Bardulf helped with the defences of Doncaster against the forces of Prince John, Richard's brother, who was rebelling against Richard while the king was on crusade.
 However, Bardulf refused to besiege Tickhill near Doncaster, because he was a vassal of John's, which led to him being denounced as a traitor.
 Although he was required to surrender his shrievalty of Yorkshire, he was immediately appointed to other sheriff offices.
 On 31 March 1194, Hugh was named an escheator for estates confiscated by Richard in the northern part of England in relation to John's rebellion.
 While Richard was in captivity in Germany in 1193, Bardulf, along with William Marshall, Geoffrey fitzPeter and William Briwerre, was a recipient of letters from the captive king, urging the election of Hubert Walter as Archbishop of Canterbury.

 Bardulf was also a financial administrator.
 He served as a Baron of the Exchequer during the reigns of Henry, Richard and John.
 In 1196, he was the collector of taxation in seven shires, along with Philip of Poitou, the bishop-elect of Durham.
 Around 1197, Hugh was named as responsible for the "bail and custody" of the Jewish population in England, along with William of Sainte-Mère-Eglise, the Bishop of London, who was his fellow escheator in the north.
 The office in charge of the bail and custody of the Jews was probably a forerunner of the office of Keeper of the Jews.

 Bardulf continued to serve Richard until the king's death and then served John, who became king, until sometime before Michaelmas 1203, when records show that Bardulf was known to be deceased.